cmluna2913/FruitImageRecognition/README.md

 ---

 ## EDA of Results <a name='EDA'></a>
-First I will look at the distribution of the model's inputs and then the distribution of the model's predictions.
-After running my test set through my model, I seem to have a very similar distribution for the true labels compared to the predicted.
+I am taking a look at the diferences in the number of predictions for each label.
-This shows that my model is staying pretty much on track for predicting the correct labels.
+After running my test set through my model, I can see that the model predicts more apple then there actually are and less of other labels.
+This is most likely due to the fact that apple is the majority class in the data set.
+However, looking at classification metrics, the model appears to do well in correctly predicting most of the fruit labels.

 <img src='Images/true_pred_spread.png' alt='Spread of True and Predicted Labels'
      width='800' height='600' />